Harry Lawrence Freeman: Harlem: Negro Grand Opera Company

 Voodoo (1928) is perhaps Freeman's best known work.
 It deals with the cult of that name in Louisiana.
 Although Freeman finished composing the opera in 1914, it was not premiered until fourteen years later.
 On September 10, 1928, at Palm Garden at 310 West 52nd Street in New York's Broadway district, with an all-black cast.
 A May 20, 1928 concert performance of Voodoo was broadcast live on New York radio station WGBS, which Elise Kirk identifies as one of the earliest operas composed by an American to be broadcast on radio.
 It was the first opera by an African-American to be presented on Broadway.
 Its score combines themes from spirituals, Southern melodies, jazz, and traditional Italian opera.

-To expand, Harry Lawrence Freeman was one of the pioneers of the fusion of opera with jazz, and this fascinating part of his life shows just how ahead of his time he truly was.
-Freeman is one of the first noted composers to combine aspects of African American musical traditions like jazz and blues with the structure of European opera.
-The combination of these completely different styles of music was uncommon at the time and challenged the typical expectations of classical music.
+Harry Lawrence Freeman was one of the pioneers of the fusion of opera with jazz, and this part of his life shows how ahead of his time he was.
+Freeman is one of the first composers to combine aspects of African American musical traditions like jazz and blues with the structure of European opera.
+The combination of these different styles of music was uncommon at the time and challenged the typical expectations of classical music.

 Voodoo is one of the most well known examples of jazz-opera fusion.
 The setting of Louisiana and themes of African religion and southern culture made it a vessel for combining aspects of the starkly different styles.
 Freeman included many musical aspects including but not limited to syncopated rhythms, spirituals, and ragtime.

 Even though Freeman didn’t become a household name, his work inspired future developments in concert music, opera, and theater influenced by jazz.
 Some well known composers like George Gershwin as well as Duke Ellington followed in Freeman’s footsteps by blending aspects of jazz with classical forms.